-Using the featured image setting to your advantage
+Using WordPress featured image function to your advantage

 All WordPress pages + posts have an element in the editor called Featured Image.
 It’s located in the right sidebar, typically near the bottom.
-(Though this can change depending on what plugins you are using.)
+Though this can change depending on what plugins you are using.
+You can use the WordPress featured image function to your site’s (+ your business’s) advantage by adding one to each post.

 Social media sharing

-Some bloggers add an image to the front of their blog content to mimic the look that a real Featured Image would have without realizing they could take advantage of this baked in function.
+Some bloggers add an image directly into their blog content.
+This is an attempt to mimic the look that a real Featured Image would have.
+Whether it’s because of an issue with their theme or not knowing where the baked in function lives.

 So when you see a blog post shared + a perfectly proportioned graphic displayed with it, that’s because the author uploaded + set a Featured Image to the post.